LiudasDEM/xo-frontend/README.md

 ## Build

-run `docker-compose up -d` in project root to start application front-end served by nginx ensure that xo-backend container is running
+run `docker-compose up -d` in project root to start application front-end served by nginx, ensure that xo-backend container is running